Book Review: Fooled By Randomness

-Taleb is the cleverest author I have ever read.
-He does not suffer fools gladly, and liberally showers criticism on all sorts of people, including traders, investors, scientists, journalists, and managers.
-What makes this arrogance and impatience bearable is that he is so funny in the way he points out the follies of the way most people think.
+Fooled by Randomness is written by Nassim Nicholas Taleb, who is the cleverest author I have read.
+He does not suffer fools gladly, and liberally showers criticism on all sorts of people.
+What makes this arrogance bearable is that he is so funny.

-One example of most people having flawed logic is this: if a disease strikes one out of a thousand people, and a test for the disease has a 5% false positive rate, and you test positive for the disease, what is the likelihood that you have this disease?
-Many people think there is a 95% chance you have the disease.
-The scary thing is that doctors who took the test also said that you are 95% likely to have the disease, which means that many of us are getting inaccurate diagnoses from the professionals.
+What is the likelihood that you have this disease?
+Many people say there is a 95% chance.
+Even doctors who took the test said that you are 95% likely to have the disease.
+This means we are getting inaccurate diagnoses from the professionals.

 Investors and traders

-It doesn’t take a genius to know that the markets have become irrational, and yet people are still trying to predict which way it will go next and how long this will take, in order to know what kind of investment decisions to make.
-This kind of thinking is futile, according to the book, since much of what happens is random.
-Best to adopt a trading strategy that accounts for randomness to maximise overall returns than thinking we have the skill to beat the odds.
+Markets are irrational, and yet people are still trying to predict which way it will go.
+This kind of thinking is futile, according to Taleb, since much of what happens is random.
+Better to adopt a trading strategy that accounts for randomness instead of thinking we have the skill to beat the odds.
+This will maximise our overall returns.

 Students of life

-Those of us who want to understand more about life and how it works would learn a lot from this book.
-It explains how we often read too much into random happenings in our personal lives, miscalculate life expectancies, trust the experts too much even when they are wrong, and work too hard on developing skills in certain areas when we should be working hard to understand the odds in the first place.
+Those of us who want to understand more about life would learn a lot from this book.
+It explains how we read too much into random happenings in our personal lives, miscalculate life expectancies, and trust the experts even when they are wrong.
+We also work too hard on developing skills in certain areas when we should be working hard to understand the odds in the first place.

 My favourite quote